 Promote to Local Elk Lodges for them to conduct the annual Red Ribbon week.

-Become thoroughly familiar with the current rules for the Drug Awareness Program’s various contests offered by the Elks National Drug Awareness Program.
+Become thoroughly familiar with the current rules for the Drug Awareness various Program’s and contests offered by the Elks National Drug Awareness Program.

 Provide the MEA Public Relations Team and Webmaster with the latest materials for the various contests conducted by the Drug Awareness Committee.